Eremo delle Carceri

-The Eremo delle Carceri is a hermitage complex located 791 m above sea level in a steep forest gorge upon Monte Subasio, in Umbria, in central Italy, four kilometers above Assisi.
+The Eremo delle Carceri ("Sanctuary of Eremo delle Carceri") is a hermitage complex located 791 m above sea level in a steep forest gorge upon Monte Subasio, in Umbria, in central Italy, four kilometers above Assisi.

+History

 The name Carceri derives from the Latin carceres, meaning "isolated places" or "prisons".
 The steps and bows of the gorge arch over a quatrefoil-shaped hole in the smooth pink stone, a natural grotto (the so-called "Hole of the Devil").

 In the 13th century, Saint Francis of Assisi would often come to this place to pray and contemplate, as did other hermits before him.
 When he first came in 1205, the only building here was a tiny 12th-century oratory.
 Soon, other men followed him to the mountain, finding their own isolated caves nearby in which to pray.
 The oratory became known as Santa Maria delle Carceri after the small "prisons" occupied by friars in the area.

 The site and the oratory was probably given by the Benedictines to St. Francis in 1215, at the same time they gave him the Porziuncola in the valley below.
 Francis dedicated himself to a life of preaching and missions, but throughout his life he would frequently withdraw to the Carceri to pray.

 Around 1400, Saint Bernardino of Siena built a small friary, which includes a little choir and a simple refectory.
 The original wooden stalls of the choir and the tables of the refectory, which date from the 15th century, can still be seen on site.
 St. Bernardino also extended the earlier chapel by building a small church, which was also named Santa Maria delle Carceri.
 It contains a notable altarpiece fresco of the Virgin and Child.

 In the centuries that followed, various buildings were added around St. Francis' cave and the original oratory, forming the sizable complex that exists today.
 Today some Franciscan friars live there and visitors are welcome.

 Near the hermitage is a stone bridge and an ancient oak.
 According to legend, it was here that Saint Francis preached to the birds as they perched in the oak's branches.